CDCgov/NEDSS-Modernization/apps/nbs-gateway/README.md

 ## Running

-The NBS Gateway is a Spring Cloud Gateway applicaiton that runs on port `8000` by default.
+The NBS Gateway is a Spring Cloud Gateway application that runs on port `8000` by default.
 It can be started from the root directory by executing;

 ```bash
 ./gradlew nbs-gateway:bootRun